 I became seduced by the process that begins my paintings, and absorbed in examining the roles of chance, choice and authority in a creative endeavour, artistic or otherwise.
 Driven as much by the element of surprise as by my desire to create thoughtfully and with direction, the paintings are like conversations that emerged from the interactions between intention and chance.

-The process involves a building of layer upon layer, covering and recovering areas of the painting using an approach that allows for limited control.
+The process involves building up layers, covering and recovering areas of the painting.
 Each action, initiated by an intention, requires a generous amount of letting go, as parts of the painting seem to disappear.
 Each new layer presents a new composition, a new experience, however the influence of the underlying layers persists, if only subtly.
 I work intuitively, seek balance between preference and circumstance, and cultivate an appreciation for the fluctuations inherent in the process.

 In the works that include a figurative element through precisely painted branches, I continue to explore this dynamic, and further emphasize the relationship between the internal and external.
 I draw intricate artery systems that slowly reveal faces and figures finely interconnected with the environment or ground.
 Sometimes these figures partially emerge from the abstract ground and then are completed with carefully traced outlines.
 Other times I imagine and create ones that respond to the space.
 The paintings may still appear quite abstract at first glance.
 But with time, the forms become more recognizable.
 My intention is to entice the viewer to take time, to become aware of the subtle, and to consider the relevance of what is seen or sensed and what is left hidden or overlooked.